Position Title: OVW Advocate

 A cover letter, resume, and list of three names for references and their contact information must all be received to be considered.
 If any of the three application materials are missing or incomplete, your submission will not be considered.
-Please email the materials to the executive director at firstname.lastname@example.org.
+Please email the materials to the Director of DV/SA Advocacy Services at firstname.lastname@example.org.

 Established in 2017, Bridges Oregon is a statewide non-profit organization serving Oregonians who are D/deaf, DeafBlind, deaf-blind, D/deaf with additional disabilities, Hard of Hearing, Late-Deafened, persons with unilateral/bilateral hearing loss, and/or child of deaf adults (CODA).
 It is in our mission to facilitate equity and inclusiveness and to provide a bridge to opportunities through advocacy, education, and communication.

 Duration of this Position

 The Bridges Oregon Advocates provide the following services:

 - Provide individualized, flexible, support and advocacy to survivors of domestic violence, sexual assault, dating violence, and stalking to assist them in creating safety plans; provide education on choices and rights; and connect with community resources.